 Sometimes you just want to save an article.
 Maybe you want to read it before you share it or maybe it’s too good to forget.
 You can use Pocket to easily save articles and even better, easily find them from any device.
 Bookmarking is so 1990s.

+Sometimes you want an easy way to save an article to read later.
+Pocket let’s you do this.
 Just click on the bookmarklet/extension from your desktop or from your phone, click on the three dots and select share and scroll down until you see Pocket.

 You can add a tag to help you categorize/file/search for the article.